nbn22385/htpc-docker/README.md

 Type `yes` and enter your password when prompted.

 ### Mirror a drive with rsync

+This can be useful for making clones/backups or moving to a new drive.

 ```bash
 # --archive, -a            archive mode is -rlptgoD (no -A,-X,-U,-N,-H)